Previous dayMarch 19, 2026Next day

 23.9 km---✓ ReviewedUSGS →

-A magnitude 3.0 seismic event took place 76 km N of Brenas, Puerto Rico on March 19, 2026 at 23:26 UTC.
-The hypocenter lay at 23.9 km, placing this in the shallow crustal category.
+On March 19, 2026, worldwide seismic activity registered a magnitude 3.0 earthquake 76 km N of Brenas, Puerto Rico at 23:26 UTC.
+At a depth of 23.9 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.156°, -66.394°.
+Coordinates: 19.156°, -66.394°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19